MAGPIE Pipeline Documentation#

 Welcome to the documentation for our Snakemake pipeline.
 This pipeline is designed to process spatial multi-omics MSI and Visium data, starting from unaligned coordinates for both modalities and outputting aligned coordinates and aligned observations.
 The outputs are stored in a spaceranger-style format which can be read by a range of spatial ecosystems.

-More details about the pipeline can be found in the manuscript:
+More details about the pipeline can be found in the manuscript which has been published in Nature Communications:

 Manuscript